 I tried making the Blue Ox work as I bought heavier duty weight distribution bars, but even after that, I still had some sway problems.
 My first step was to weigh our trailer to be sure I was in the weight capacity of the trailer as well as what our Chevy Express 3500 van can handle.

-Taking it to the nearest CAT Scale told me that we were a bit heavy on the tongue, but everything else was within the weight rating of the trailer and the towing capacity of the van.
+Taking it to the nearest CAT Scale told me that we were a bit heavy on the tongue weight.
+But everything else was within the weight rating of the trailer and the towing capacity of the van.
 To move some weight off the tongue, I took our tongue mount bike rack and moved all the bikes to the bumper mount bike rack of the trailer.
-This didn’t make much of a difference, but did help with porpoising, which is the up and down bouncing the van and trailer would do when hitting a bump.
+This didn’t make much of a difference, but did help with porpoising.
+Which is the up and down bouncing the van and trailer would do when hitting a bump.

 I jumped on Google and started looking into sway problems and ways to fix them.
 I found many different brands of tow hitches, everything from Draw Tite to Husky to Equal-i-zer, but they all worked on the same principle of using friction to control sway.

 Then I found the ProPride 3P Hitch, which looked and functioned way different than any others that I found.
-Reading up on it, they claimed to not just prevent sway, but to eliminate it all together.
+Reading up on it, they claimed to not just prevent sway, but eliminate trailer sway all together.
 What?!
 How can that even be possible?
 Well, the physics of it says it can, the reviews were fantastic and I was desperate, so I had to get one.

 ProPride’s design eliminates the pivot point at the hitch ball.
 The main hitch unit goes onto the trailer’s coupler and is then locked in so it cannot pivot.
 Their patented term of Pivot Point Projection is applied and moves the pivot point forward near the tow vehicles rear axle.